michaelbruce/arch-configuration/README.md

 ### Bluetooth

 sudo systemctl enable bluetooth # include bluetooth at startup
-> proceed to pair devices with bluetoothctl
+> proceed to pair devices with bluetoothctl - pair <ID>
+> proceed to trust devices with bluetoothctl - trust <ID>

+Ensure AutoEnable is set to true in `/etc/bluetooth/main.conf` [Policy]
+AutoEnable=true

 There was a problem with bluetooth agents (unsure of this term)